request an appointment online.

 Open surgery: Incisions are made in the skin or the membranes of the nose, mouth or throat to expose the bone of the skull base.
 The incision often can be hidden in the hair, skin creases, nose or mouth.

-Minimally invasive endoscopic surgery: Using no incisions or a few small ones in the skull or back of the sinuses, the surgeon uses an endoscope to biopsy or remove the skull base tumor.
-This approach may:
+Minimally invasive endoscopic surgery: Using no incisions or just a few small ones in the skull, back of the sinuses or the eyelid crease, the surgeon uses an endoscope to biopsy or remove the skull base tumor.
+By taking advantage of natural corridors such as the nasal cavity or along the orbit, these procedures may:

 - Lessen damage to healthy tissue